Reactivity Is Fixable

 Why ‘Just Avoid It’ Doesn’t Work

-Management masquerading as training is everywhere right now.
+Management masquerading as training is everywhere right now in the force-free community.

 “Stay under threshold.”